jc-2502/recipes/README.md

 # recipes
 Recipe website with pages for different recipes

-Current version made with html
+Current version made with html and css